-16.4 Named staff
+d.
+Named staff

-- To plan and implement an appropriate range of preventative measures; - To lead and manage procedures including record-keeping to deal with incidences of bullying. - To analyse the data in the bullying record at regular intervals to identify trends, so that appropriate measure to address them can be implemented - To correspond and meet with parents where necessary - Provide a point of contact for pupils and parents when more serious bullying incident occur
+- To plan and implement an appropriate range of preventative measures; - To lead and manage procedures including record-keeping to deal with incidences of bullying. - To analyse the data in the bullying record at regular intervals to identify trends, so that appropriate measure to address them can be implemented - To correspond and meet with parents where necessary - Provide a point of contact for pupils and parents when more serious bullying incident occur e.
+All staff

-16.5 All staff